rejeb/thermalright-lcd-control/README.md

 - **Desktop Environment**: Any modern Linux desktop (GNOME, KDE, XFCE, etc.)
 - **Hardware**: Compatible Thermalright LCD device

-## Uninstallation

-To remove the application:

-bash sudo apt-get remove thermalright-lcd-control

-To remove configuration files as well:

 ## Add new device

 While this application is made by reverse engineering Thermalrigth application.